 However, Mitsuki being a wolf and having another character be another wolf means that the structure of the mystery is ruined for the reader.
 If we’re meant to take the rules of the game as gospel and have no given reason to think that there’s a mastermind’s mastermind, then it seems like you’re ‘cheating’ us out of figuring it out for ourselves.

 The reason Mitsuki is doing this is actually pretty dumb.
 She loved two people in this world; her father and Yuu.
-Her father was scammed out of his money by some people and he tried to kill himself by hanging.
-He lived through the hanging, and after a week went by she wanted to talk to Yuu about it.
+Her father was scammed out of his money, and he tried to kill himself by hanging.
+He lived through the hanging, and after a week went by Mitsuki wanted to talk to Yuu about it.
 However, he said he couldn’t do it right then as he was told to go home early and not make any stops along the way.

 Mitsuki later saw Yuu hanging out with a girl named Kei, who isn’t a part of the group.
 Thinking they’re dating and realizing Yuu kinda lied to her, Mitsuki essentially lost the only two people in the world that she loved.
 So she decided to murder Kei for her ‘betrayal’ and create the game to punish liars since everyone in the group, in one way or another, was a liar.

 However, she purposely refused to give a barcode to Yuu.
-Supposedly this was to protect him and give him a chance to tell her the truth, giving him a bit of an out.
+Supposedly this was to protect him and give him a chance to tell her the truth.
 However, him not having a barcode when everyone else did just threw all of the suspicion on Yuu.
 In fact, when Mitsuki is called out as a suspect, they suspect Yuu too since he brought her there and has no barcode.

 As footsteps approach, the real alpha wolf is shown to be none other than Rei.